kyma-project/test-infra/prow/README.md

    `kubeclt get pods`
 2. Check if the Deck is accessible from outside of the cluster:
    `kubectl get ingress tls-ing`
-   Copy the address of the ingress `tls-ing` and open it in a browser to display the Prow status on the dashboard.
+   Copy the address of the `tls-ing` Ingress and open it in a browser to display the Prow status on the dashboard.